for-giobbe/BASE/README.md

 1.   **analyze**        compare which out of two dN/dS models fits best to each ortholog group(s), by parallel processing.

-2.   **annotate**	reconstruct & reformat the internal edges along with the associated leafs in codeml output(s).
+2.   **annotate**	reformat the internal nodes annotation along with the associated tips in codeml output(s).

-3.   **extract**        find biologically equivalent branch(es), independently from any missing taxa.
+3.   **extract**        retrive metrics of equivalent branch(es), allowing a treshold for missing tips.

 More information on each mode can be accessed by typing ```--analize```, ```--annotate```, ```--extract``` followed by ```-h```.